-The 1957 Legislature directed the Law Revision Commission to undertake a study "to determine whether an award of damages made to a married person in a personal injury action should be the separate property of such married person."
-This study involves more than a consideration of the property interests in damages recovered by a married person in a personal injury action; it also involves a consideration of the extent to which the contributory negligence of one spouse should be imputed to the other, for the doctrine of imputed contributory negligence has been determined in the past by the nature of the property interests in the award.
+The 1957 Legislature directed the law Revision Commission to undertake a study "to determine whether an award of damages made to a married person in a personal injury action should be the separate property of such married person."
+This study involves more than a consideration of the property interests in damages recovered by a married person in a personal injury action; it also involves a consideration of the extent to which the contributory negligence of one spouse should be imputed to the other, for in the past the determination of this issue has turned in large part on the nature of the property interests in the award.

 Many, if not most, actions for the recovery of damages for personal injury in which the contributory negligence of a spouse is a factor arise out of vehicle accidents.
-Because contributory negligence is imputed to vehicle owners under Vehicle Code Section 17150, that section creates special problems of imputed contributory negligence between spouses.
-The problems of imputed contributory negligence under Section 17150 are dealt with in a recommendation that will be separately published.
-Nevertheless, that recommendation should be considered in connection with this recommendation, for the two.recommendation tions taken together, provide a comprehensive and consistent statutory scheme on the subject of imputed contributory negligence between spouses.
+Because negligence is imputed to vehicle owners under Vehicle Code Section 17150, that section creates special problems of imputed contributory negligence between spouses.
+The problems of imputed negligence under Section 17150 are dealt with in a recommendation that will be separately published.
+The two recommendations should be considered together, however, since they propose a comprehensive and consistent statutory treatment of the subject of imputed contributory negligence between spouses.